-Consider these creative ways to spend Christmas with your kids as a stocking stuffer from us.
-We hope these ideas may help improve your future Christmas festivities and most importantly—give your kids the best possible Christmas celebrations.
+At the Aurit Center, parents agree on creative, personalized plans that fit successfully into their holiday traditions.
+Consider these creative ways to spend Christmas with your children as a stocking stuffer from our team.
+We hope these ideas help you create wonderful Christmas festivities that provide your children with the best possible Christmas celebrations.

 Option 1: Traditional Odds and Evens

-- There is consistency and clarity to the schedule.
-Children know that each year they will see both parents during the Christmas holiday and switch each year with whom they spend Christmas Eve and wake up in the morning.
+- There is consistency and clarity in the schedule.
+Children know they will see both parents during the holiday and switch years with whom they spend Christmas Eve and Christmas Day.

 Option 2: Shared Time For Present Opening

 Same agreement as above with the added twist—the parent who does not have the children on Christmas morning is invited to share in the present-opening from 8 a.m. until 11 a.m. on Christmas Day.

 - Opening Christmas presents with both parents can be particularly special for children when parents can ensure a healthy, low-conflict environment.